Antwi-Antwi/Antwi-Antwi/README.md

 # Personal Profile

-🏫 Currently enrolled in BSc-Computer Science.
+🏫 University of Pretoria, Final-Year student, 2023

+📚 Currently learning Reactjs and nodejs express with typescript